-Cross-posting, posting the same content across multiple social networks – is something that divides a lot of marketers.
-Those who are against cross-posting have very strong and loud opinions on the subject, and those who are in favour often just get on with their cross-posting with not much care.
+Cross-posting, posting the same content across multiple social networks – is something that divides a lot of employer brand marketers.
+Those who are against cross-posting have very strong and loud opinions on the subject, and those who are in favor often get on with their cross-posting with not much care.

 While it might seem harmless at first, I totally understand why some might choose to cross-post no matter what.
 However, there are a few reasons why cross-posting isn’t the best choice, and why cross-promoting is a much better alternative.
 You won’t need that many reasons after all – just three will suffice for now.